 - The steady increase in hot, dry weather will dry out the vegetation.
 Making it more likely to catch fire, and for fire to spread.
 This phenomenon is not restricted to the Cape.
 It is widely reported in other parts of the world.

 - The introduction of alien trees, which increase the fuel available to burn.
 And that burn is with a much higher intensity than the natural fynbos.

 The ability to closely monitor the bio mass of alien vegetation is a key element in forest fire prevention.

 How remote sensing technologies make a difference

 Remote sensing technologies can enhance forest managers’ ability to manage forestry operations in an increasingly complex and challenging environment

-Forest health assessments conducted using broad scale aerial reconnaissance and followed by ground truthing exercises to verify the results is limited because it is qualitative, subjective and dependent on the skill of the surveyor
+Often Forest health assessments conducted using broad scale aerial reconnaissance.
+This is then followed by ground truthing exercises.
+With which to verify the results.
+But this is limited.
+Because it is qualitative, subjective and dependent on the skill of the surveyor

 Assessing the structural attributes of even-aged forest plantations is only possible using small-footprint discrete return lidar data.